asajaroff/tofu-aws-modules/modules/ec2/README.md

 ### Current Limitations

 1. **Instance Name Changes Cause Recreation**
-   - Changing the `name` field in `instances_map` destroys and recreates the instance
+   - Changing the `name` field in `instances` destroys and recreates the instance
    - Terraform limitation due to `for_each` key
    - Workaround: Use tags for changeable metadata

 2. **Shared IAM Role**
-   - All instances in a pool share the same IAM role
+   - All instances share the same IAM role
    - Cannot have different permissions per instance
-   - Workaround: Use separate module calls with different `pool_name`
+   - Workaround: Use separate module calls with different `name` values

 3. **Single Security Group**
-   - All instances in a pool share one security group
+   - All instances share one security group
    - Cannot have per-instance firewall rules
    - Workaround: Create additional security groups and attach manually